Skarlso/blogsource/content/posts/2017-05-28-replacing-eval-with-object-send-and-a-parser.md

 elsif t = scanner.scan(/(\s+)?'?(\w+)?[.,]?(\w+)?'?(\s+)?/)
 ~~~

 Without StackOverflow I would say this is fine ((although I need to remove all those space check, shees)).
 What are all the question marks?
 Basically, everything is optional.
-Because it's valid having something like this: `$..book[?(@.price)]`.
+Because an this expression `$..book[?(@.price)]` is valid.
 Which is basically just asserting if a given node has a price element.

 #### Logical Operators

 The last thing that remains is logical operators, which if you are using eval, is pretty straight forward.
 It takes care of anything that you might add in like `&&, ||, |, &, ^` etc etc.

 Now, that's something I did with a case though.
 Until I find a nicer solution.
-Basically, since we can already parse a single expression it's just a question of breaking down a multi structure expression like this: `$..book[?(@['price'] > 20 && @.written.year == 1998)]`.
+Since we can already parse a single expression it's just a question of breaking down a multi structure expression as the following one: `$..book[?(@['price'] > 20 && @.written.year == 1998)]`.

 ~~~ruby
 exps = exp.split(/(&&)|(\|\|)/)
 ~~~

-This splits up the string by either `&&` or `||` and using groups () also includes the operators.
+This splits up the string by either `&&` or `||` and the usage of groups () also includes the operators.
 Than I evaluate the expressions and save the whole thing in an array like `[true, '&&', false]`.
 You know what could immediately resolve this?
 Yep...

 ![saynotoeval](/img/saynotoeval.jpg).

-I'd rather just parse it.
+I'd rather just parse it although technically an eval at this stage wouldn't be that big of a problem...

 ~~~ruby
 def parse(exp)